 I’m the one person that believes sense and style go hand in hand.
 And when it comes to footwear, wearing the right shoes for the right purpose is the way to go most of the time.
-But can you wear basketball shoes casually?
+But can you wear boxing shoes casually?

 You can’t wear boxing shoes casually because their design structure and level of performance is suitable only for the ring.
 They feature excellent traction, have their own arrangement for ankle support, and run true to size, but their overall anatomy isn’t that great for everyday use.